Sousheyyy/ToonTanks/README.md

 - **Unreal Engine 5:** The developer gained experience using Unreal Engine 5 and its various features, including the editor, blueprints, and asset management.
 - **Game Mechanics:** The developer learned about developing basic game mechanics, such as player movement, camera controls, enemy AI, particle effects, scripting.
 - **Sound Design:** The developer learned about sound design and how to create and implement sound effects in a game.

-## Conclusion

-The simple shooter tank game developed using Unreal Engine 5 is a basic 3D game that includes player-controlled tank movement, shooting, and enemy towers.
-The game features multiple levels, simple AI, and sound effects.
-Developing this game provided the developer with valuable experience using Unreal Engine 5, game mechanics and sound design.
-All the assets were provided by Unreal Engine C++ Developer: Learn C++ and Make Video Games course on Udemy